 The band went on to headline Doe Bay Music Festival and released the album Shine On Everything.
 The title track was used as the final feature song for an episode of the ABC-TV show Grey’s Anatomy in January of 2013, which once again brought the band’s music to an international audience.
 The album Tiny Revolution was also released that year, as the band worked for a second time with Producer/Engineer Ian Sheridan (Bassist and Musical Director for Jason Mraz) and had the album mastered by Barry Corliss.

 In 2017, Left Hand Smoke finally brought all of this experience together and recorded a fresh record.
 The band embraced a new direction, pushing themselves to explore new musical territory.
-The resulting album, The Lucky Ones, combines catchy hooks and soulful melodies with the straight-head rock and roll for which LHS has become known.
-The Lucky Ones features a fresh sound from a band that has shown their ability to expand in new directions while remaining true to their musical roots.
-The album is set to be released on December 6th, 2017.
+The resulting album, Seven, combines catchy hooks and soulful melodies with the straight-ahead rock and roll for which LHS has become known.
+Seven features a fresh sound from a band that has shown their ability to expand in new directions while remaining true to their musical roots.
+The album is set to be released on December 7th, 2017.

 LHS HAS ROCKED WITH: